8base/old-documentation/docs/8base-console/custom-functions/tasks.md

   });
 };

-// The task handler may looks like that module.exports = async (event, ctx) => {
+// The "myTask" handler may looks like that module.exports = async (event, ctx) => {
   const { param } = event.data
   // ...